 Mr. Parry: That was taken as he said it and written out as he said it.

 Mr. Dorsey: Let it go, then, I'll trust the jury on it.

-Maybe he did, in certain instances, say that he did so and so, but you said in your argument that if there is anything in the world a negro will do, it is to pick up the language of the map for whom he works; and while I'll assort that pick up the language of the man for whom he works; and while I'll assert that there are some instances you can pick out in which he used that word, that there are other instances you might pick showing that he used that word "I done," and they know it.
+Maybe he did, in certain instances, say that he did so and so, but you said in your argument that if there is anything in the world a negro will do, it is to pick up the language of the man for whom he works; and while I'll assert that there are some instances you can pick out in which he used that word, that there are other instances you might pick showing that he used that word "I done," and they know it.
 All right, leave the language, take the context.